 For those that still use bar soap, here is a quick and easy idea to make a soap holder.
-A soap holder and a bar of homemade soap makes a lovely gift.
+A soap holder, a bar of local homemade soap and a homemade crochet facecloth would make a lovely gift.

 I realize that many people use liquid soap now, but I still prefer a homemade bar of soap from local Canadian entrepreneurs.
 Supporting small local business is very important at this time.
 The big box stores that sell soap don’t need your money but the small, independent person appreciates all the help they can get.